ticketmaster/react-native-ticketmaster-ignite/README.md

 As a fail safe, it may be beneficial to call `refreshToken()` **once** on the first log occurrence of `TicketmasterFoundation.ConnectionError error 0` being logged a catch block, to encourage the user to login just in case the error is due to an expired refresh token instead of a backend server issue.

-To catch `TicketmasterFoundation.ConnectionError error 0` logs on app launch [read](https://github.com/ticketmaster/react-native-ticketmaster-ignite?tab=readme-ov-file#reconfigure-accounts-sdk)
+To catch `TicketmasterFoundation.ConnectionError error 0` logs on app launch see [here](https://github.com/ticketmaster/react-native-ticketmaster-ignite?tab=readme-ov-file#reconfigure-accounts-sdk)

 #### Reconfigure Accounts SDK